Zhuliangomyces illinitus: Description

 The cap (pileus) is whitish or gray-brown and between 2–7 cm in width.
 The caps are roundish at first and typically become convex then plane with age.
 They can have a broad umbo, with a smooth or slimy surface, and slimy veil remnants hanging from the margin.
 The gills are white.
 They are free from the stalk, non-waxy, close, broad, and white in color.
 The spores are between 4–6.5 μm, smooth, and generally spherical.
 The spore print is white.

 The stalk is typically 5–10 cm long and can stain brown when bruised.
-It tapers a bit towards the top.
+It tapers a bit toward the top.
 It is fleshy, soft and has a ring.
 White in color, it is also sticky and slimy, as is the flesh of the fruit body.
 Its edibility is unknown, with the slime being a deterrent against culinary interest.

 The translucent slime on the fresh cap is part of the universal veil of the fungus that does not leave the volva when mature.
 This slimy veil is a key difference between the Zhuliangomyces genus and its relative Amanita.
 Another difference between the two is that the uppermost layer of hyphae of Z. illinitus' pileus is composed of narrow, subcylindrical terminal cells.
 For the newly defined Zhuliangomyces, the key difference between members of this genus and the Limacella genus is the lack of a rudimentary annulus and the presence of slimy, smooth stalk.